- As low as $273/Night

 Accommodations: Condominium - 2 Bedrooms - 2 Baths - (Sleeps 6-8)

 Come stay at the Luxurious Seawatch Plantation in the Arcadian Shores section of Myrtle Beach, South Carolina.
-This excellent oceanfront condominium provides spectacular vistas of the ocean with indoor/outdoor pools, Jacuzzi’s and two lazy rivers.
+This outstanding oceanfront condominium provides spectacular vistas of the ocean with indoor/outdoor pools, Jacuzzi’s and two lazy rivers.

 The complex is located in a private community yet ideally located within mins. from Tanger Outlet Mall, Broadway at the Beach, Myrtle Waves, NASCAR Speed Park, Dixie Stampede, Alabama Theater, Barefoot Landing, Ripley’s Aquarium and unlimited golfing, fishing and eateries.